 As soon as the date is sent for an event, start talking about it!
 Don’t wait until a month before the event.
 The sooner you start talking about the event, the longer people have to plan — and the more opportunities you have to build excitement for it.
 Speaking of excitement…

 If you don’t sound excited about your upcoming event, why should anyone attend?
 What are they going to learn?
 What are they going to see?
 In short, what's in it for the attendee?

 Use Social Media to Your Advantage

 I see this happen all the time.
 A society has an upcoming event and they post it on Facebook… once.
-It’s perfectly alright to mention it more than once!
+It's perfectly alright to post it more than once!
 Facebook doesn’t show every post to every person who follows a page.
 Find different things to talk about — the speaker, the venue, the upcoming early-bird deadline.

-Speakers and Exhibitors: Help the Societies
+Speaker and Exhibitors: You Can Help the Event, Too!

 My Take on It

 Conference are not dead.
 In-person events and online offerings are not mutually exclusive.
 They fit different needs and different desires.
 To those who are ringing the death knell of conferences: Start working with event organizers to help get the word out and build excitement.
 To those who have never been to a conference, give one a try.
 (And if you're thinking it's too expensive, start planning now for one next year.
 Find a roommate to share hotel costs.
 Drive where possible or keep an eye out for cheap airfare.
 It might be more do-able than you think!)

 Do you attend in-person genealogy events?
 Why or why not?
 Let’s discuss it in the comment section below.